-Eden boasts the Southern Hemisphere’s third-deepest harbour — and with no bar to cross and a huge pick of estuaries, no wonder it’s a favourite destination for fisherman and divers.
+Eden boasts the Southern Hemisphere’s third-deepest harbour — and with no bar to cross and a huge pick of estuaries, no wonder it’s a favourite destination for fishermen and divers.

 In Eden’s Twofold Bay, you’re spoiled for fishing choices — whether you want to head out to sea chasing big game fish, reef fish, cruise upriver, fish from the shore or from the centre of a lake, or just dive beneath the waves.
 There are endless places you can catch a meal and great facilities to use when you return.
 Eden has a four-lane boat ramp, and plenty of parking and fish-cleaning facilities at the ramp.
 There is no bar to cross and the waters are pristine all year round.
 And it is not just about the fish — this region is also famous for its shellfish, particularly prawns, crayfish, oysters, mussels and abalone.